Frequently Asked Questions

 We recommend choosing your size based on your largest measurement (bust or hips).
 The items do stretch, so if you're close to the measurements you will likely fit.

-If you would like to schedule a private fitting or have an item custom made for your measurements, please Contact Us.
+Would you like to schedule a private fitting or have an item custom made for your measurements?
+Contact Us!

-4. What bra cup size does your clothing fit?
+4. What bra size does your clothing fit?

 Women with B cups to J cups have been very happy with how great the clothes made them look!